-Grievance Procedure, Women, Gender and Sexuality Studies Department
+Grievance Procedure, Department of Women, Gender and Sexuality Studies

 To articulate the procedure for hearing grievances arising within the Department of Women, Gender and Sexuality Studies